StackVista/stackstate-docs/stackpacks/integrations/opentelemetry/manual-instrumentation/code-examples.md

 // For example we started with the parent and then the child, thus we need to close the child first
 // and then the parent span

-// NB: If you don't close your spans in the correct order then then Trace will still be sent to StackState but,
+// NB: If you don't close your spans in the correct order then then Trace will still be sent to Rancher Observability but,
-// there might be a missing span, thus showing the incomplete data in StackState. rdsDatabaseTable.end();
+// there might be a missing span, thus showing the incomplete data in Rancher Observability. rdsDatabaseTable.end();
 rdsDatabase.end();